Webmastare/KfKspel/README.md

 - Anti-cheat, use a hash score for the score and validate each tick to detect tampering.
 - Pause before game is started shouldn't have timer

+KfKbandvagn:

+- Start on a larger board and then shrink it once a day forcing players closer together
+- Have upgrades on the board that players can move to and pick up, like a long range missile that has unlimited range?
+Free tokens that can be picked up?

+- Reviving players that are dead, consumes 1 token?

 Skapad av Kasper Storck 2025